RayanBarbara/OC_P4_GoMikeDesigns_V1/README.md

 # Open Classroom project n°4 - GoMike Designs

 ## Project description
 GoMike designs is a portfolio used by a freelance web designer living in Atlanta.
-The version here is an unoptimized one for SEO.
-The project goal is to optimize it.
+The project goal is to optimize its SEO and accessibility.

 For this project, only the following technologies are allowed: